qbouet/Statistical-Data-Mining-for-Big-Data-Notes-and-Examples/README.md

 # Statistical Data Mining for Big Data
 Here lie notes and examples for Statistical Data Mining for Big Data.
-These notes were written in R Markdown files for convience as R was used to compute and analyse statistics.
+These notes and examples follow the following textbook:

+**An Introduction to Statistical Learning**
+*with Applications in R*